 It indicates a relative inability to sleep that consist of difficulty in falling asleep, difficulty in remaining asleep, early awakening or combination of these complaints.

-Ashwagandha: 2 tablets thrice daily.
+Ashwagandha: 2 Capsules twice daily.

 Insomnia is subdivided into falling asleep (sleep onset insomnia), frequent or sustained awakenings (sleep maintenance insomnia) or persistent sleepiness despite sleep of adequate duration (non-restorative sleep).